About Carroll's MSW Program

 - Professional leadership

-We integrate these focal areas throughout our curriculum, ensuring you graduate with tools you can use in a variety of clinical practice settings with diverse client populations.
+Integrating these focal areas throughout our curriculum and reinforcing them with hands-on skill development activities, offered in-person or online, ensures you graduate with tools you can use in a variety of clinical practice settings with diverse client populations.

 Why emphasize these perspectives?
 In the case of trauma-informed / resilience-focused practice, integrated health care, and evidence-based practice, these approaches are clinical "best practices" that have been implemented in health, behavioral health, and social service systems across the country.